-World Bank Report Provides New Data to Help Ensure Urban Growth Benefits the Poor hr /> hr /> hr />Almost 200 million people moved to urban areas in East Asia from 2000-2010 - a figure that would be the worlds sixth-largest population for any single country, according to new data released today by the World Bank.
-For the first time, the data compares urban areas and their populations in a consistent manner across East Asia, providing governments and local leaders with a better understanding of the shape and scale of the growth so they can get urbanization right - creating opportunities for all. />"Rapid urbanization is a significant challenge for East Asia, but we cannot manage what we cannot measure, said Axel van Trotsenburg, the World Bank East Asia and Pacific Regional Vice President.
-"Were releasing this data so urban leaders can get a better picture and take action to ensure that urban growth benefits the increasing number of people moving to cities, especially the poor.
-Analyzed in a new report titled "East Asias Changing Urban Landscape: Measuring a Decade of Spatial Growth, the data indicates that overall, urban areas in East Asia expanded at an average of 2.4 percent per year during the decade studied, with urban land reaching 134,800 square kilometers in 2010.
+World Bank Report Provides New Data to Help Ensure Urban Growth Benefits the Poor hr /> hr /> hr />Almost 200 million people moved to urban areas in East Asia from 2000-2010 - a figure that would be the worlds sixth-largest population for any single country, according to new data released today by the World Bank.-sbr />For the first time, the data compares urban areas and their populations in a consistent manner across East Asia, providing governments and local leaders with a better understanding of the shape and scale of the growth so they can get urbanization right - creating opportunities for all. />"Rapid urbanization is a significant challenge for East Asia, but we cannot manage what we cannot measure," said Axel van Trotsenburg, the World Bank East Asia and Pacific Regional Vice President.
+"Were releasing this data so urban leaders can get a better picture and take action to ensure that urban growth benefits the increasing number of people moving to cities, especially the poor." < br />Analyzed in a new report titled "East Asias Changing Urban Landscape: Measuring a Decade of Spatial Growth," the data indicates that overall, urban areas in East Asia expanded at an average of 2.4 percent per year during the decade studied, with urban land reaching 134,800 square kilometers in 2010.
+Urban populations grew even faster at an annual average rate of 3.0 percent, increasing to 778 million in 2010 - the largest of any region in the world.
+Other sources indicate that it took more than 50 years for the same number to become urbanized in Europe.